Confused about diet during cancer treatment - read this...

 Myth:

-• The ketogenic diet decreases tumour size and spread.
+• The ketogenic diet decreases tumor size and spread.

 Facts: